 There are many car alarms which can be fitted onto a tractor to produce annoying sound if anyone tries to mess with.
 There are alarms with motion sensors which create an invisible force field around the vehicle.
 If anyone comes inside this force field it will get triggered.

-A very popular and affordable choice is Doberman Motion Detector Alarm.
-It’s sensors cover a wide area: 15 feet out from the unit, 60 degrees vertically and horizontally.
-It produces 100 dB alarm sound when it gets triggered.
+A very popular and affordable choice is this wireless motion sensor alarm.
+It’s sensors cover a wide area: 16-26 feet out from the unit.
+It produces 125 dB alarm sound when it gets triggered.

 There are also more basic alarms which you can also stick unto any surface, such as a door or a window.
 If the surface vibrates, the alarm will get triggered.
 A very affordable choice from this category is the Doberman Ultra Slim alarm.